ChardXBT/321Convert/README.md

 For major changes, please open an issue first to discuss what you'd like to change.

+## Current Direction
+- Devlopment is on hold (Working on other projects)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.